 The Story of James (brother of Jesus)

 James' leadership extended beyond the council as he authored the Epistle of James, a letter directed to the "twelve tribes scattered among the nations" (James 1:1).
 This epistle emphasizes the integration of faith and works, arguing that "faith apart from works is dead" (James 2:26).
-His writings reflect a practical approach to faith, underscoring ethical living and wisdom, which contrasted with the more doctrinal letters of Paul.
+His writings reflect a practical approach to faith, emphasizing ethical living and wisdom, which contrasted with the more doctrinal letters of Paul.
 James' emphasis on practical ethics and community welfare offered a distinct voice within early Christianity, reinforcing his status as a pillar of the Jerusalem church.